imtrinity94/funkycloudmedina.com/content/about/index.md

 If you're wondering why there are Ads being served on this blog, any money from them goes to supporting my homelab to help bring you even more content.

-Any opinions published here are my own unless specified otherwise.
+My postings are my own and don’t necessarily represent VMware’s positions, strategies or opinions.